davidlivingrooms/rabbit-mermaid-cli/README.md

 # rabbit-mermaid-cli [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]

-> CLI to generate markdown flowcharts of your rabbitmq topology.
+> CLI to generate markdown dependency graphs of your rabbitmq topology.

-The cli for rabbit-mermaid.
-It takes your rabbitmq topology files and turns them into markdown flowcharts.
+The cli for rabbit-mermaid :rabbit::fish:.
+It takes your rabbitmq topology files and turns them into markdown compatible dependency graphs.
 Direct, fanout, and topic-based exchanges are supported.

 ## Installation